toksaitov/nbody-parallel-project/Readme.md

 11. Start the replay by clicking on the Play button in Unity.
 Enjoy watching the planetary bodies forming stable orbits around each other eventually after the big explosive start (not bang in our case).
 12. Go back to the `auca.space` server and start working on the `nbody-mpi.c` file.
 Use MPICH library and its Collective Communication functions to make N-body computations distributed.
 13. Compile your `nbody-mpi.c` code with `make`.
-14. Test your code on one computer first with `time mpiexec -n 64 ./nbody-mpi 100 0.01 100 10000 100 100 > ParallelSimulation.txt`.
+14. Test your code on one computer first with `time mpiexec -n 10 ./nbody-mpi 100 0.01 100 10000 100 100 > ParallelSimulation.txt`.
 15. Compare the output files with `vimdiff *.txt`.
 The simulation files must be the same.
 16. Create the `machinefile` with the following content

     ```
-    auca:64
-    auca-peer:32
+    auca:16
+    auca-peer:8
     ```

-17. Test your code on two computers with `time mpiexec -f machinefile -n 64 ./nbody-mpi 100 0.01 100 10000 100 100 > ParallelSimulation.txt`.
+17. Test your code on two computers with `time mpiexec -f machinefile -n 20 ./nbody-mpi 100 0.01 100 10000 100 100 > ParallelSimulation.txt`.
 Ensure the simulation files are still the same.
-18. Ensure that `time` measurements improve from `nbody` to `nbody-mpi` on one and finally two computers on average after several runs.
-19. Copy the `ParallelSimulation.txt` into the `SimulationData` of the Unity project.
+18. Copy the `ParallelSimulation.txt` into the `SimulationData` of the Unity project.
 Rerun the visualization.
 Ensure it still works the same way.
+19. Experiment with the processor and body count to find out where it makes sense to use your MPI solution on one or two machines.

 ## Rules